 Role of ECC

-Within the scope of Market Coupling, ECC cooperates closely with the European Power Exchange EPEX SPOT, which covers the German, Austrian, Swiss, French, Dutch, UK and Belgian market areas and the connected TSOs.
+Within the scope of Market Coupling, ECC cooperates closely with the European Power Exchange EPEX SPOT, which covers the German, Austrian, Swiss, French, Dutch, UK, Belgian, Polish and the Nordic (Denmark, Norway, Sweden, Finland) market areas and the connected TSOs.
 With its connection to major TSOs across Europe and its expertise in providing physical settlement of power trades, ECC promotes the integration of regional markets towards a Europe-wide electricity market.
 As a dedicated clearing house, ECC provides clearing and settlement services for cross-border energy flows.
 It nominates the cross-border electricity flows to the transmission system operators (TSOs) and settles trades for all counterparties involved.
 ECC contributes to the overall welfare of the European power consumer / producer community by bundling the overall market liquidity and increasing the efficiency of the usage of cross border capacities.

 Benefits for Suppliers and Customers